SashaFlores/Blog/README.md

 3. Automates per-tutorial GitHub access via GitHub Actions, by inviting the mapped GitHub handle to the specific private repository referenced by tokenURI.

+## Repository Layout

+- `solidity/` — Foundry project for the Blog ERC1155 contracts, audits, and scripts.
+- `rust/` — Anchor workspace with its Cargo, programs, and tests at the folder root.
+- `cairo/` — Placeholder for the Starknet Scarb project.

+Each project owns its own environment files (for example, `solidity/.env`), deployments, and toolchain configs.

 ## Tools and Frameworks used

 - [Foundry](https://book.getfoundry.sh/)